danyyen/Order-Intelligence/README.md

 - Mappings live in local files, not a transactional store.
 There's no locking, so two runs writing to the same mapping at once isn't handled.
 - No automated tests yet.
 Bugs so far have been caught through live test runs, not a test suite.
 That's next on the list, before Snowflake work goes much further.
 - Order history, open orders, and inventory can be exported at different times, so a single "pull" isn't a perfectly aligned snapshot across all three.
-- SCD2 for the customer dimension is designed and tested but deliberately deferred to a dbt snapshot rather than implemented here.
+- SCD2 for the customer dimension is designed and tested but deliberately deferred to a dbt snapshot rather than implemented here because Customer history is ultimately a warehouse concern rather than a landing-zone concern.

 ## What's next